 Material gumminess is the main hurdle to overcome when cutting aluminium.
 Aluminium is a soft metal (HRB 50-60) with a very low melting point of 660c verses a material like stainless steel HRB 70-80 and 1400c.
 This makes aluminium relatively easy to work with an inherent problem of producing “gum” which is when aluminium rewelds back onto the router bit, rendering it useless.

-Single or 1 flute router bit for aluminium are made from larger carbide grains and lower cobalt content.
+Single or 1 flute router bit for aluminium are made from larger carbide grains with a lower cobalt content.
 A combination of these factors gives you a super hard router bit with a single sharp tooth shaped like a velociraptor’s nail.
-This has the advantage of slicing away chunks with maximum chip evacuation and generating the least amount of heat.
-You can still use a 2 or 3 flute carbide CNC router bit but you are limited to smaller diameters of 4mm and less to keep heat in down.
+This has the advantage of slicing away chunks with maximum chip evacuation while generating the least amount of heat.
+In fact, what a 1 flute is doing is taking the heat out of the cut in the more efficient manner.
+You can still use a 2 or 3 flute carbide CNC router bit to profile/slot cut but you are limited to smaller diameters of 4mm and less to keep heat down.

 End mill coatings are counterproductive when cutting aluminium mainly because you want the router bit as sharp as possible.
-Also, coatings like TiAlN which are typically classed as HRC45 has aluminium itself included which increases the chances of your material sticking to your router bit.
+Also, coatings like TiAlN which are typically classed as HRC45 has aluminium itself (Titanium Aluminium Nitrite) included which increases the chances of your material sticking to your router bit.

 Ok so after you have put your pitchforks away hear me out!
-Generally speaking, the use of coolants is not necessary when slotting if you are cutting within the router bits parameters.
-Using coolants creates a whole lot of mess, can potentially warp your MDF wasteboard and adds time and cost especially for low volume work.
+Generally speaking, the use of coolants is not necessary when slotting if you are cutting within the router bit's parameters and a grade like 5083.
+Using coolants can create a lot of mess, can potentially warp your MDF wasteboard and adds cost especially for low volume work.
 The amount of heat that you will be generating is negligible and the way to check is using the rule of thumb is “if you can place your hand on the aluminium right after cutting and it is bearable, you are doing it right”.
 Of course, please do this with the spindle off and not moving.
-Another way that you know your technique is not quite right is when you start to see a burr occurring at the top of holes or slots.

-This is only true for aluminium slotting and is not the same for engraving, 3D work and milling where coolant is a necessity to keep heat down to provide a nice finish.
+This is only true for aluminium slotting and is not the same for engraving, 3D work and milling where coolant IS a necessity to keep heat down to provide a nice finish.
+Same goes for 5005 aluminium sheet where coolant is a must to stop the aluminium gumming.

 If you are generating too much heat or getting a burr have a look at the following factors:

-If you ever do want to use a coolant and do not have a mist system, I suggest and use Isopropyl Alcohol.
-Isopropyl is actually the best to use for tapping aluminium and the same goes for cutting.
+If you ever do want to use a coolant and do not have a mist system, a suggestion to use is Isopropyl Alcohol.
+Isopropyl is actually the best in my opinion to use for tapping aluminium and the same goes for cutting.
 It does not leave a residue, flashes at 80c, cleans your hands, can be used as an antiseptic for cuts and great for cleaning windows.
-I buy it buy the 5ltr bottle and decant into a spray bottle.
+I buy it by the 5ltr bottle and decant into a spray bottle.

 Also, aluminium likes to be cut with maximum rigidity as any vibration will increase heat and therefore degrade your finish.
-I have found that the use of a vacuum bed causes a lot of issues with vibration and therefore increases the noise generated when cutting.
+I have found that the use of a vacuum bed can cause issues with vibration and the tell tale sign is the loud noise generated when cutting.

 Compared to cutting timbers, cutting aluminium should be surprisingly much quieter.
 If your cutting operation is generating unbearable noise (without a dust vacuum on), it’s a quick way to determine that something isn’t right.
-This is especially true if you have previously cut with the same settings just fine.
-Check your end mill condition for chips or material reweld and your material to see if it is recurred correctly.
+This is especially true if you have previously cut with the same settings before with no issues.
+Check your end mill condition for chips or material reweld.

 Last of all, the direction of cutting makes a huge difference to your finish.
 Conventional cutting/counter clockwise should be used for cutting out holes so as to leave a nice finish on the hole, not the material you just cut out.
 For example you would leave a great finish on the inside of a cut out letter “O”.
 Climb cutting/ clock wise should ideally be used for cutting out objects like the outside of a letter “O”